Tosca tester

 Too many tests

 In organizations where quality is a strong driver, whether because of culture, management requirements or very demanding customers, there can be a tendency to over-test.
 Huge resources can be invested in building agile infrastructures for continuous integration testing, resulting in huge test suites that take a long time to run and are impossible to maintain.
-Then, an army of testers is responsible for “test optimization” – getting that test suite to run for just 20 minutes instead of 15 hours.
+Then, an army of testers is tasked with “test optimization” – getting that test suite to run for just 20 minutes instead of 15 hours.

 Any test that cannot be maintained over time with existing resources is a load on the system.
 Avoid creating automated tests that you can’t maintain or can’t reasonably run within the CI cycle.

-Some test metrics are simply useless –
+Some test metrics are useless:

 Related to the previous point – many agile teams measure code coverage, or the amount of unit tests and consider that a measure of their “test coverage”.
 Some even aim for 100% code coverage and believe that this is at least somewhat equivalent to full test coverage.